 - Final accounting: Showing the receipts and disbursements of the estate.
 This includes the expenses of the estate, such as legal, accounting, funeral expenses and the amount to be distributed to each beneficiary

 - Proposal for distribution: The PR’s proposal for distributing the assets remaining in the estate after the payment of the decedent’s debts

 - Receipt and release: Signed and returned from every beneficiary who receives assets from the estate

 - Application for settlement: The PR’s request to the probate court that the above-described forms be approved, the PR be discharged from the PR’s duties and the estate be closed

 - Waiver of statutory filing requirements: If filed by all of the necessary parties, the estate can be administered without the need for a Final Accounting, Proposal for Distribution, or Notice of Right to Demand Hearing.
 If the Waiver of Statutory Filing Requirements is not filed by the beneficiaries, the PR must send certain of the above-described documents to the beneficiaries for their approval.

 Several of these forms can be waived if the beneficiaries are confident the estate was administered correctly.

 Distributing The Assets

 Once the creditors’ period has expired and all of the decedent’s debts are paid, the assets of the estate may be distributed by the PR without fear of personal liability.

-The distribution of estate assets may include deeds of distribution for real property, transfer of possession of tangible personal property, and the distribution of financial assets.
+The distribution of estate assets may include deeds of distribution for real property, transfer of possession of the tangible personal property and the distribution of financial assets.